pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 export default App;
 ```

-Now, let's update the Home component to check if the user is authenticated before allowing them to access the page.
+Now, let's update the Home component by making changes to the `HomePage.tsx` file, to check if the user is authenticated before allowing them to access the page.
 We can do this by using the useAuth hook we created earlier:

 ```js
 import { useParams, useHistory } from "react-router-dom";